Learn Basic Networking Concepts – For Beginners

 We have used the internet many times and the internet is also a network.

 To install a good and qualified network, some features are necessary, and with all those, you can make a basic network.

 For this, you need a server or work station network card, cables, network operating system like Windows, UNIX, and Linux, etc.

-Now let’s see some of the Basic networking concepts.
+Now let’s see some of the basic networking concepts.

 Come; let us know how many networks we can make and types of networks available.

-A computer network is classified, according to size, covering distance or depending on structure.
+A computer network is classified, according to size, covering distance or depending on the structure.
 A computer network is classified into three classes.

 1.Local area network (LAN)

 LAN is basically a combination of computer hardware and transmission media, which is considered and made for the installation of a small network.

 Normally, the size of LAN can be of 0 to 10km that is why only normal and single type of transmission is used.